solo-io/service-mesh-for-less-blog/README.md

 First we set some baseline performance requirements for our 3-tier application workload that is deployed across 50 namespaces.

 Our application latency expectations:
-- Max P50 latency < 20ms
+- Max P50 latency < 5ms
-- Max P99 latency < 30ms
+- Max P99 latency < 15ms
-- Desired CPU utilization of the cluster greater than 25% (visualized in GKE Observability)

 We configured a Vegeta loadgenerator client per-namespace with a guaranteed QoS by setting resource requests/limits to `500m` CPU and `300Mi` MEM for this experiment: